bvodola/prt2/README.md

-Subtree project was changed by parent again!
+Subtree project was changed by parent for the third time!